LiEnby/Aurora/README.md

  -> string, if "ENABLE_AUTH_SWAP" is enabled, then this is what it will replace the string "https://tools." with.
 AURORA_TELEMETRY
  -> string, if "ENABLE_AUTH_SWAP" is enabled, then this is what it will replace the string "https://telemetry." with.
+AURORA_SENTRY_URL
+ -> string, if "ENABLE_AUTH_SWAP" is enabled, then this what it will replace the string "https://ca900df42fcf57d4dd8401a86ddd7da2@sentry.hytale.com/2" with.
 ```

 IMPORTANT: Due to limitations on how C# strings work, and also with the approach this is using -> any string you replace cannot be longer than the original string;